 These classic short stories are a great introduction to reading for any child.
 There are a total of over 86 short stories each featuring a brand new interesting character.
 Each book is only 16-18 pages long making them the perfect stories for story time at nursery, in reception classes and even into KS1 at school.

 Green Eggs and Ham & Other Short Stories – Dr Seuss

 Dr Seuss is a well-known and well-loved author who has written many children’s stories including The Cat in the Hat and The Grinch Who Stole Christmas.
-The rhyming patterns that are present in these books are a great way to teach younger children about patterns, rhythms and sounds.
+The rhyming in these books is a great way to teach younger children about patterns, phonics, and sounds.
 They are also short enough to enjoy during a single story time reading at nursery or at the end of the school day.

 The Witch’s Vacuum Cleaner – Terry Pratchett

 The Witch’s Vacuum Cleaner is a funny and interesting short story which children love.
 The obscurity of the book, which shows deviation from tradition will interest younger children.
 It is also a great starting point for children to write their very own short story which deviates from tradition, allowing them to look at stories from new perspective.
 This then helps children to gain a greater understanding of literature.
 And on top of all of that, it is also a rather great fun to read for the adults too!

 Spot Goes to School & Other Short Stories – Eric Hill

 Spot the Dog is yet another classic character!
 These short stories are great for young children who are experiencing different activities for the first time.
 One of our favourites is Spot goes to school, where we see spot go to school for the first time and have lots of fun!
 This book is therefore a great read for younger children who are nervous about starting their first year at a brand new school.